david-schaller/bmg-edit/README.md

 Implemention of various heuristics and ILP formulations for best match graph (BMG) editing.

 Best match graphs (BMGs) are a class of colored digraphs that naturally appear in mathematical phylogenetics as a representation of the pairwise most closely related genes among multiple species.
 An arc connects a gene x with a gene y from another species (encoded as the color of the nodes) Y whenever it is one of the phylogenetically closest relatives of x.
-This package contains various methods to edit an arbitrary vertex colored digraph to a valid BMG, i.e., a graph that has a certain representation as (leaf-colored) tree.
+This package contains various methods to edit an arbitrary vertex-colored digraph to a valid BMG, i.e., a graph that has a certain representation as (leaf-colored) tree.

 ## Installation and Dependencies